BeanieODM/beanie/docs/tutorial/init.md

-Beanie uses Motor as an async database engine.
-To initialize previously created documents, you should provide a Motor database instance and a list of your document models to the `init_beanie(...)` function, as it is shown in the example:
+Beanie leverages Motor as an asynchronous database engine.
+To initialize your pre-existing documents, you must provide a Motor database instance and a list of your document models to the `init_beanie(...)` function, as demonstrated in the following example:

 ```python
 from beanie import init_beanie, Document